Alleged Russian Agent Maria Butina Met With Former Trump Aide During 2016 Campaign

 Butina’s attorney, Robert Driscoll, says the emails show her eagerness to network with Americans.

-“A military guy who had been involved would have been a prime target, if that’s what she was about,” said Driscoll to The Washington Post.
+“A military guy who had been involved would have been a prime target, if that’s what she was about,” said Driscoll to the Washington Post.
 “But the evidence is clear that there wasn’t any significant contact.”

 According to the emails, Butina and Gordon met at a party at the Swiss ambassador’s residence in September, 2016.
 Paul Erickson, a former adviser for the Trump transition team, connected the two via email.